 Seek someone who's helped clients in similar situations

 When addressing the struggles of new circumstances, look for a therapist who specializes in the type of life transition you’re experiencing – whether it’s adjusting to a new city, transitioning from college to work life, starting a new job, marriage or divorce, personal crisis, or navigating new parenthood.
 A variety of talk therapy styles can be helpful for someone amid a particularly unsettling period of transition and overwhelming stress.

 Cognitive behavioral therapy (CBT), a common therapy modality that addresses the thoughts and feelings that different events trigger, can help with negative thought patterns and the accompanying negative feelings that may develop.

-Group therapy with a group of people going through something similar can also be helpful to find support, and learn useful strategies from others who have been there themselves.
+Group therapy with a group of people going through something similar can also be helpful to find support, explore coping strategies, and learn from others who have been there themselves.

-Find therapists specializing in life transitions near you:
+Find vetted therapists who specialize in life transitions